-Changes to the UK immigration rules will require EU citizens and their family members to secure their long-term status in the UK post-Brexit by applying for settled status.
+Changes to the UK immigration rules now require EU citizens and their family members to secure their long-term status in the UK by applying for settled status.

-As of 21 January 2019, the scheme is open to eligible EU citizens.
+The EU settlement scheme is now open to eligible EU citizens.
 We look at some of the frequently asked questions on the new settled status scheme.

 When do I need to apply for settled status in the UK?

 As an EU citizen, or family member of an EU citizen, you do not need to act immediately under the new scheme.
 There will be no change to your current rights under EU law until the end of the proposed implementation period on 31 December 2020.

 The deadline for applications to the scheme for those resident in the UK by the end of 2020 will be 30 June 2021, six months following the end of the implementation period.

 Close family members joining an EU citizen here after 31 December 2020 will have three months from their arrival in which to make an application for status under the scheme, or until 30 June 2021 if they arrive before 1 April 2021.

 When you choose to apply may depend on your individual circumstances.
 In the event that you miss the deadline to submit your application for settled status, you may be given a reasonable further period in which to apply where you have good reason for your delay, although this is in no way guaranteed.

 Am I eligible to apply for settled status?

 Under the new scheme you will be eligible for ‘settled status’ if you are an EU citizen or family member of an EU citizen who, before the end of the implementation period on 31 December 2020, have been continuously resident in the UK for five years.
 Settled status under the EU Settlement Scheme will enable you to remain in the UK indefinitely.